stennety/mywebsite/_posts/2023-05-01-sabbatical-week-1.md

 excerpt: My Vietnam visa was denied at the gate, but I managed to salvage the trip and spend a few days in Japan and Taiwan while waiting for a new one to get processed.
 ---

+# Days 1-2: Shit hits the fan

 I was so prepared for this trip.
 In February, I applied for and got my visa, booked my flights, made a rough itinerary, and booked a few days in a hotel.
 What could go wrong?

 I had an uneventful flight to LAX, grabbed dinner there, then leisurely made my way to the gate.

 "Passport and visa, please," the gate agent said.
 I handed them over.
-She looked for a moment, then a puzzled look came over her face.
+She looked at them for a moment, then a puzzled expression came over her face.
-She pulled a coworker over, asked him something quietly, he looked, and nodded.
+She pulled a coworker over and asked him something quietly.
+He looked at my documents, and nodded in agreement.

 "Your birthday doesn't match your passport," she said.
 She showed me.